Pierre Koffmann

-Pierre Koffmann (born 21 August 1948) is a French professional chef.
-He was one of a handful of chefs in the United Kingdom to have been awarded the coveted three Michelin stars at his restaurant La Tante Claire in London.
+Pierre Koffmann (born 21 August 1948) is a French chef.
+His restaurant La Tante Claire in London was the second in the United Kingdom to be awarded three Michelin stars.
 Until December 2016, he was the head chef of Koffmann's at The Berkeley hotel in Knightsbridge, London.

 Early life

 Koffmann was born in Tarbes, France, on 21 August 1948.
 He is of Alsatian German ancestry from his paternal side.
 His father worked as a mechanic for Citroën.

-It was with his maternal grandparents, Camille and Marcel, in Saint-Puy that he learned how to cook when he visited with them during school holidays.
+He learned how to cook with his maternal grandparents, Camille and Marcel, in Saint-Puy when he visited them during school holidays.
 Koffmann reminisced about this period in his 1990 book Memories of Gascony, and discussed it in an interview with The Guardian in 2010: "The produce was mostly from the farm.
 Steak was rare; we ate a lot of poultry.
 My grandmother did own a cooker, but most of her work was done over an open fire."

 In 1963, he left school and applied for a variety of jobs, but ultimately decided to attend cookery school for the next three years.

 Career

 Koffmann first worked as a chef in Strasbourg and Toulon, before moving in 1970 to the United Kingdom to work with Michel and Albert Roux at Le Gavroche.
 Koffmann originally only wanted to move to the UK so that he could see England play France at rugby at Twickenham Stadium.
-He moved to the Roux brothers' Waterside Inn in Bray, Berkshire, in 1972, being made the first head chef of the new restaurant, where he met his future wife Annie who was the restaurant's manager.
+He moved to the Roux brothers' Waterside Inn in Bray, Berkshire in 1972, being made the first head chef of the new restaurant, where he met his future wife Annie who was the restaurant's manager.

 He opened his first restaurant, La Tante Claire, in 1977 in Royal Hospital Road, Chelsea.
+It was awarded its first Michelin star in 1979, its second in 1980, and its third in 1983, just six years after it opened.
+La Tante Claire moved to The Berkeley hotel in Knightsbridge, London, in 1998, with the former site being sold to become Restaurant Gordon Ramsay.

+The signature dish of the restaurant was pig's trotter with chicken mousseline, sweetbreads and morels.
+Marco Pierre White has called this his "favourite dish of all time".

-Six years after it opened, the restaurant gained its third Michelin star.
-La Tante Claire moved to The Berkeley hotel in Knightsbridge, London, in 1998, with the former site being sold to become the flagship restaurant of Gordon Ramsay.
-During his time at La Tante Claire, Koffmann worked with several eminent chefs, including Ramsay, Marco Pierre White, Marcus Wareing and Tom Kitchin.
-He did not get on with Wareing, who made his feelings clear about Koffmann in Simon Wright's book Tough Cookies, saying of Koffmann: "Three-star kitchen!
+Following the death of his wife Annie, he closed La Tante Claire in 2003.
+The space in the Berkeley became the flagship restaurant of Marcus Wareing.

+During his time at La Tante Claire, numerous chefs worked for Koffmann who went on to become famous themselves, including Ramsay, Wareing, Marco Pierre White and Tom Kitchin.
+Wareing did not like Koffmann, and was quoted in Simon Wright's book Tough Cookies, saying of Koffmann: "Three-star kitchen!
 This guy didn't tell you anything.
 He didn't tell you what the lunch menu was, he didn't tell you where to get anything… You didn't know if you were coming or going… I could not click with the man."
-More recently Wareing speaks better of Koffmann, saying "Koffmann is a complete thoroughbred.
+More recently Wareing spoke better of Koffmann, saying "Koffmann is a complete thoroughbred.
 He ran the kitchen from the stove."
-The signature dish of the restaurant was pig's trotter with chicken mousseline, sweetbreads and morels.
-Marco Pierre White has called this his "favourite dish of all time".